switch-model/Switch-USA-PG-ReEDS/README.md

 # Generate Switch inputs

 To setup one model case for one year for testing, you can run this command in the VS Code terminal pane (after running `conda activate switch-pg-reeds` if needed):

 ```
 # setup one example case (specify case-id and year)

 # (s20_1 uses our standard assumptions and 20x1 day time sampling)
 python pg_to_switch.py pg/settings switch/in/ --case-id s20_1 --year 2030

+# (p1 uses all weather years (2006-13) as a single timeseries, which can't
+# be solved but is relatively quick to generate and useful for inspection)
+python pg_to_switch.py pg/settings switch/in/ --case-id s20_1 --year 2030
 ```

-The `pg_to_switch.py` script uses settings from the first directory you specify (`pg/settings`) and places Switch model input files below the second directory you specify (`switch/in/`).
+The `pg_to_switch.py` script uses settings from the first directory you specify (`pg/settings`) and places Switch model input files below the second directory you specify (`switch/in/`), e.g., in `switch/in/2030/s20_1/`.

 To generate data for a specific model case, use `--case-id <case_name>`.
 To generate data for multiple cases, use `--case-id <case_1> --case-id <case_2>`,